-Course syllabus for

-Advanced Course in Neuroscience, 30 credits

-Avancerad kurs i neurovetenskap, 30 hp

-This course has been cancelled, for further information see Transitional provisions in the last version of the syllabus.

-Please note that the course syllabus is available in the following versions:

-Autumn2012, Autumn2014

-Course code 2OA216

-Course name Advanced Course in Neuroscience

-Credits 30 credits

-Form of Education Higher Education, study regulation 2007

-Main field of study Biomedicine

-Level Second cycle, has second-cycle course/s as entry requirements

-Grading scale Pass, Fail

-Department Department of Neuroscience

-Participating institutions

-- Department of Medical Biochemistry and Biophysics - Department of Physiology and Pharmacology - Department of Cell and Molecular Biology - Department of Neurobiology, Care Sciences and Society - Department of Women's and Children's Health - Department of Clinical Neuroscience

-Decided by Styrelsen för utbildning

-Decision date 2012-01-31 Course syllabus valid from Autumn 2012

-Specific entry requirements

-A minimum of 210 credits in medicine, biomedicine, odontology or natural sciences (biology, chemistry) or from studies in engineering with a profile in biotechnology or biomedical technology.
+Course syllabus for Advanced Course in Neuroscience, 30 credits Avancerad kurs i neurovetenskap, 30 hp This course has been cancelled, for further information see Transitional provisions in the last version of the syllabus.
+Please note that the course syllabus is available in the following versions: Autumn2012, Autumn2014 Course code 2QA216 Course name Advanced Course in Neuroscience Credits 30 credits Form of Education Higher Education, study regulation 2007 Main field of study Biomedicine Level Second cycle, has second-cycle course/s as entry requirements Grading scale Pass, Fail Department Department of Neuroscience Participating institutions - Department of Medical Biochemistry and Biophysics - Department of Physiology and Pharmacology - Department of Cell and Molecular Biology - Department of Neurobiology, Care Sciences and Society - Department of Women's and Children's Health - Department of Clinical Neuroscience Decided by Styrelsen för utbildning Decision date 2012-01-31 Revised by Education committee Neuro Last revision 2023-12-11 Course syllabus valid from Autumn 2014 Specific entry requirements A minimum of 210 credits in medicine, biomedicine, odontology or natural sciences (biology, chemistry) or from studies in engineering with a profile in biotechnology or biomedical technology.
 At least 7.5 credits should be in neuroscience.

-Proficiency in the English language should be documented by an internationally recognized test such as TOEFL: internet based (iBT) with a total score of at least 90 and minimum score of 20 on written test; paper based (PBT) with a total score of at least 575, and minimum score 4.5 on written test; or IELTS (academic) with an overall mark of at least 6.5 and no band less than 6.0; or other documentation that according to regulations certifies the equivalence of English B/English 6 at Swedish upper secondary school.

-Course code: 2QA216

-Objectives

-The general aim of the course is to offer an advanced knowledge base in the field of neuroscience, including both basic and clinical neuroscience.
+And proficiency in English equivalent to English B/English 6.
+Objectives The general aim of the course is to offer an advanced knowledge base in the field of neuroscience, including both basic and clinical neuroscience.
 Knowledge and understanding On completion of the course, the student should be able to: - present an overview of what comprises the field of neuroscience. - present deeper theoretical knowledge in the specific research areas covered during the course. - account for the theoretical bases of different diseases of the nervous system.
 Skills and ability On completion of the course, the student should be able to: - account for and critically evaluate different experimental techniques and methods that are utilised within the field of neuroscience, with regard to the theoretical basis as well as practical applications. - Present research projects orally and in written form.
 Assessment ability and attitudes On completion of the course, the student should: - Demonstrate a critical and scientific approach. - demonstrate familiarity with safety routines in the laboratory and be able to account for current principles of documentation of experiments and results. - be familiar with ethical aspects on animal and human experimentation.

-Content

-The course is divided into two parts and includes both theoretical and experimental studies within neuroscience.

-Research-oriented theory courses, 9 hp Introductory part, consisting of six week-long theory courses within selected research areas.
-Experimental project work in neuroscience, 21 hp Part 2 consists of an individual 14-week project work under supervision at a neuroscience laboratory, or two periods at different laboratories, each comprising a 7-week project work.
+Content The course is divided into two parts and includes both theoretical and experimental studies within neuroscience.
+Research-oriented theory courses, 9.0 hp Grading scale: GU Introductory part, consisting of six week-long theory courses within selected research areas.
+Experimental project work in neuroscience, 21.0 hp Grading scale: GU Part 2 consists of an individual 14-week project work under supervision at a neuroscience laboratory, or two periods at different laboratories, each comprising a 7-week project work.
 Alternatively, the research project can be carried out in the form of a written thesis with an experimental approach.
 The course part also includes participation in research seminars and journal clubs at the department.

-Teaching methods

-The course is an advanced course where the student is assumed be well familiar with the prevalent study routines of university education.
+Teaching methods The course is an advanced course where the student is assumed be well familiar with the prevalent study routines of university education.
 The pedagogical platform of the course is based on learning as an active research process.
 The teaching is given in the form of expert lectures, group assignments, student seminars and experimental work or essay-writing under supervision.
 Critical studies of scientific articles are also included.
-Compulsory attendance: Group assignments, written exams, seminars, group meetings, journal clubs and practical work (laboratory sessions or essay writing) are compulsory.
-More than 10% absence from the practical assignments of the course is compensated for by additional laboratory work (Part 2).
-More than 20% absence from seminars, group meetings and journal clubs is compensated for by a written essay according to instructions from the course administration.

-Examination
+Compulsory attendance: